-Fly into the Danger Zone and Turn Your Toddler into a Top Gun for Halloween
+Fly Into the Danger Zone and Turn Your Toddler Into a Top Gun for Halloween

-The entire jet was spray-painted in metallic silver.
-After the jet was spray painted, Jay used letter stickers to spell out the words “Maverick,” and “Goose.”
-And yes, there is a spot for Goose- he’ll be zip tied behind John's seat.
+The entire jet was spray-painted in metallic silver and then after the jet was spray painted, Jay used letter stickers to spell out the words “Maverick,” and “Goose.”
+And yes, he even created a spot for Goose (a stuffed animal) to sit (zip tied) right behind John's seat.
 The Navy stickers came via Amazon as did the black knight chess piece sticker.
-The shield was spray painted on the wing by hand and not by my hand, by my husband's.
-Click on the arrows to scroll through the photos!
+The shield was spray-painted on the wing by hand and not by my hand, by my husband's.
+Click on the arrows to scroll through and check out all of the photos!

 John’s outfit was a white undershirt, a pair of jeans, a bomber jacket, brown boots, aviator glasses that we found at a thrift store, and dog tags.